650 km (400mi) north-west of Gaborone, 50 km south east of the Aha Hills.

 |stamp depicting Gcwihaba Caverns from Botswana, value P3.30 issued.

 Gcwihaba Caverns is a huge system of dolomite caves, located in a low outcrop of rock in the dry northwestern Kalahari.
 Its only accessible with a 4WD, and there are no facilities at the cave, so take care about the necessary equipment.
 Enough to eat and drink for several days, wellingtons to wade through bat droppings, two electric torches and plenty back-up batteries are a must.
 Several Maun safari companies organize trips which include Gcwihaba Caverns.
 The trip will take at least three days.
 The safest way to visit them is on such a safari with a guide.
 Just do not turn off your brain, they do not care if you get ill after the safari is over.

 This is not a tourist cave, although it is listed in numerous tourist directories and guidebooks like Lonely Planet.
 We would not have listed this cave, if it was not already listed on numerous other pages.
 So the main purpose of this page is to warn (again) about the dangers of cave trekking trips.
 A visit should be planned with much care, visitors should have some caving experience.
-And by the way: you might get informed about histoplasmosis before you visit the cave.
+And by the way: you should get informed about histoplasmosis before you visit the cave.

 Gcwihaba Caverns has two entrances.
 The cave is mostly horizontal, but there are some steep precipices, as it has two levels.
 The noteworthy stalagmites reach 10 m in height.